-Models Utilized

 Software Utilized

 ArcGIS – Raster Manipulation/Analysis, Image Enhancement and Map Creation of GPM DPI, GRACE, SMAP, and Aqua/Terra MODIS

 Python – Drought Severity Index

 Project Overview

 80-100 Word Objectives Overview

 In a cooperative effort with the John C. Stennis Space Center (SSC), our team at NASA DEVELOP Langley will assist the Texas Forest Service (TFS) in preparing for future wildfires by expanding upon a DSI created during a previous term which will allow the TFS to identify what geographical locations within the state of Texas are the most prone to wildfire disasters, and where water resources may be concentrated in order to fight them efficiently.
 Our team will also be comparing and contrasting our DSI with other drought severity indexes, such as the Palmer Drought Severity Index (PDSI) currently used by the Texas Water Resources Institute (TWRI).